-This beautifully composed and well-preserved bowl is one of some 15 pieces of luster and minai ware that were signed by the potter Abu Zayd from Kashan between 1180 and 1219.
-He was considered one of the period’s most innovative ceramists and was one of the artists behind the Kashan style, in which the figures were masked off against a luster background, but in which both the figures and the background were dissolved in a dense, painstakingly ornamented surface.
+This beautifully composed and well-preserved bowl is one of some 15 pieces of lustre and minai ware that were signed by the potter Abu Zayd from Kashan between 1180 and 1219.
+He was considered one of the period’s most innovative ceramists and was one of the artists behind the Kashan style, in which the figures were masked off against a lustre background, but in which both the figures and the background were dissolved in a dense, painstakingly ornamented surface.

 It is the couple’s round-cheeked, Turkish-Mongol faces that catch our attention at first glance.
 Then we see their hands and the quite abstract bodies, with the garments’ sumptuous spiral vines against the background’s plants, birds, and dense scrollwork.

 Inv. no. 45/2001